Construction Workforce Summit

 We’re pleased to announce the launch of the Construction Workforce Summit taking place September 10th in Sydney.

-With no shortage of work, projects and opportunity construction companies need to refine and revamp their workforce, talent, and change management strategies to sustain a competitive advantage.
+With no shortage of work, projects and opportunity construction companies need to refine and revamp their workforce productivity, talent, and change management strategies to sustain a competitive advantage.
 Some industry estimates suggest that there will be a 40% shortcoming of the available workforce within the next few years, so companies need to strategise and invest into recruitment, retention, training, automation, technology and development of skilled tradespersons, managers and leaders to fill that gap.

 Additionally, the industry suffers from a lack of diversity with women and minorities so there is even more pressure to refine recruitment, retention and workforce management to overcome the current and pending shortages while growing their businesses.